dry-python/returns/docs/pages/monad.rst

 - :func:`Monad.ebind <dry_monads.primitives.monad.Monad.ebind>` the opposite
   of ``bind`` method that works only when monad is failed

+``efmap`` can be used to fix some fixable errors during the pipeline execution:

 .. code:: python

   from dry_monads.either import Failure